redhat-cip/dci-openshift-app-agent/README.md

 4. Preflight operators
 5. Operator SDK

 Test suites may requires some delay between each execution.
 The following variables allow setting a pause between the execution of each test.
 The time must be set in minutes.
-See [tnf_test_example sample](samples/tnf_test_example/README.md) for a reference about the hooks structure.

 ```
 chart_verified_wait: 0
 cnf_cert_wait: 0